 The integrated 2/2 valve is vital for overall system performance.
 In its de-energized state, it retains the reservoir’s air charge for up to 5 days, ensuring reliable pantograph operation after moderate outage periods.
 Cleverly, the provision of a separate external air supply connection allows the system to operate even after extended outages.

 This innovative approach addresses some of the key market needs whilst enhancing whole system performance.

-Reduced vehicle weight – the single plug and play module is designed to achieve all required functionality with a minimum space envelope and weight.
-The weight of the auxiliary compressor and its associated installation components such as mounts, connectors and tubing are removed.
+Reduced vehicle weight – the single plug and play module are designed to achieve all required functionality with a minimum space envelope and weight.
+The weight of the auxiliary compressor and its associated installation components such as mounts, connectors, and tubing are removed.

 Increase in available passenger space – the module is now small enough to fit in a reduced space envelope making its installation location more flexible to suit carriage layout.
 The space required for the ancillary compressor has been eliminated, increasing available space in the carriage.

-Article contributed by Dave Walker, market development manager for Rail, Automation Group, Parker Hannifin Corporation.
+Article contributed by Dave Walker, market development manager, Rail, Motion Systems Group, Parker Hannifin Corporation.